Alldaynik/fs-journal/quizzes/week01.md

 <!-- enter you answer in the space below -->

 ```
+mkdir is used to make a new directory
 ```

 **3.** What is the `\<html>\</html>` tag in a document?